linxy29/NCL_differentiation/README.md

 - TOP100_DEG_NotochordWeek8.csv: gene list of the top 100 DEG from NotochordWeek8 dataset used for comparison
 - TOP100_DEG_iPS_ESC-NLC.csv: gene list of the top 100 DEG from iPS/ESC-NLC integrated dataset used for comparison
 - EnrichmentMap_integrated_invitro_vs_invivo_all_integrated_scripts.Rmd: script used to apply hypergeometric comparison test for Enrichment Map creation
+- All_Statistical_analysis_Enrichment_map.xls: all values for the statistical analysis performed to analyse similarities between datasets

 Scripts made by D. Yin